-- iii.
+- ii.
+For the purpose of processing a school application a single home address must be used.
+The child's place of residence is taken to be the parental home at which they normally reside.
+Where parents claim equal or dual residency they must prioritise one address over the other, or risk the application not being processed.
+For children of UK service personnel (UK Armed Forces) and crown servants a unit postal address or quartering area address that has been formally declared by an official letter will be used as the home address prior to arrival into the UK. - iii.
 The term "brother or sister" includes half brother or sister, step brother or sister or legally adopted child being regarded as the brother or sister living at the same home address. - iv.
 If criterion 4 is used, professional supporting documentation from the Lead Professional must be supplied and must be submitted with the application.
-The following list are the areas that are considered exceptional:- - Crown Servants - Children subject to Child Protection Plans - Hard to Place children who fall under the Fair Access Protocol - Parents suffering domestic violence (This is dependent on documentary evidence by a lead professional) - A child for who transfer to the catchment area school would involve attending a different school until he/she is the right age for transfer.
-(This is dependent on the child having attended the present school for at least a year.)
+The following list are the areas that are considered exceptional:- - Crown Servants - Children subject to Child Protection Plans - Hard to Place children who fall under the Fair Access Protocol - Parents suffering domestic violence (This is dependent on documentary evidence by a lead professional)